 *The scholarship will cover the course registration fee.
 Housing accommodation is not included, but if you live locally or wish to stay locally, you are welcome to attend the course in person at your own cost.

 The Bay Area Ophthalmology Course (formerly the Basic Science Course in Ophthalmology) has been offered to the vision community since 1970, presented by faculty from the four area teaching programs and recognized experts from other institutions.
 The course offers intensive instruction in the fundamental sciences underlying ophthalmic practice and research, including ophthalmic pathology, optics, epidemiology, genetics, immunology, pharmacology, orbit and oculoplastics, neuro-ophthalmology, corneal and refractive surgery, cataract surgery, glaucoma, pediatric ophthalmology and strabismus, and retinal surgery.
 Laboratory sessions are offered in pathology, optics, and phacoemulsification.
 Approximately seven and a half hours of instruction are offered each day, with corresponding handouts.
 Several evening receptions are included.
 The BAOC provides a strong and practical basis for residents in ophthalmology, vision scientists, and a review and update for practicing ophthalmologists.
 Foreign participants at every level of training are most welcome to attend.

 In order to apply you will need to do the following:

 - Photo Identification/School ID

-- Send a copy of your medical student ID or letter from your advisor, Dean, or registrar’s office stating that you are an enrolled medical student and your expected date of graduation.
+- Send a copy of your student ID or letter from your advisor, Dean, or registrar’s office stating that you are an enrolled medical student and your expected date of graduation.

 - Unofficial Transcript